vdwees/rtc-tools/doc/examples/lookup_table.rst

 should print out the following lines::

     After finishing goals of priority 1:
-    Level goal satisfied at 6 of 12 time steps Integral of Q_release = 47.69
+    Volume goal satisfied at 12 of 12 time steps Integral of Q_release = 47.69

     After finishing goals of priority 2:
-    Level goal satisfied at 7 of 12 time steps Integral of Q_release = 42.58
+    Volume goal satisfied at 12 of 12 time steps Integral of Q_release = 42.58

 As the output indicates, while optimizing for the priority 1 goal, no attempt